elastic/cel-examples/FAQS/numbers.md

 all numbers are serialized as floating point when being returned from a CEL evaluation.

 ### Handling errors with timestamp : no such overload: timestamp(double)
-A timestamp that is an integer needs to be explicitly case to an int
+A timestamp is a google.protobuf.Timestamp (or internally, a type Timestamp struct{ time.Time }).
+As of mito 1.22.0, the timestamp(double) conversion fails because there is no defined overload for converting from a double.
+To fix this cast the timestamp to an int.

 ```
 timestamp(int(ctx.timestamp))